 As a result of the creation of ARRs and other changes to the design, the current ARR/FTR design does not serve as an efficient way to ensure that load receives the rights to all the congestion revenues and has the ability to receive the auction revenues associated with all the potential congestion revenues.
-Total ARR and self scheduled FTR revenue offset only 63.8 percent of total congestion costs including congestion in the Day-Ahead Energy Market and the balancing energy market for the 2014 to 2015 planning period.
-For the 2015 to 2016 planning period, ARRs and self scheduled FTRs offset 86.5 percent of total congestion costs.
-For the first seven months of the 2016 to 2017 planning period ARRs and self scheduled FTRs offset 82.3 percent of total congestion costs.
+Total ARR and self scheduled FTR revenue offset only 63.8 percent of total congestion costs including congestion in the Day-Ahead Energy Market and the balancing energy market for the 14/15 planning period.
+For the 15/16 planning period, ARRs and self scheduled FTRs offset 86.5 percent of total congestion costs.
+For the first 10 months of the 16/17 planning period, ARRs and self scheduled FTRs offset 92.4 percent of total congestion costs.

 Load should never be required to subsidize payments to FTR holders, regardless of the reason.
 Such subsidies have been suggested repeatedly.
-142 One form of recommended subsidies would ignore balancing congestion when calculating total congestion dollars available to fund FTRs.
+146 One form of recommended subsidies would ignore balancing congestion when calculating total congestion dollars available to fund FTRs.
 This approach would ignore the fact that loads must pay both day-ahead and balancing congestion and that congestion is defined, in an accounting sense, to equal the sum of day ahead and balancing congestion.
 To eliminate balancing congestion from the FTR revenue calculation would require load to pay twice for congestion.
-Load would have to continue paying for the physical transmission system, would have to continue paying in excess of generator revenues and not have balancing congestion included in the calculation of congestion in order to increase the payout to holders
+Load would have to continue paying for the physical transmission system, would have to continue paying in excess of generator revenues and not have balancing congestion included in the calculation of congestion in order to increase the payout to holders of FTRs who are not loads and who therefore did not receive an allocation of ARRs.
+In other words, load would have to continue providing all the funding of FTRs, while payments to FTR holders who did not receive ARRs exceed total congestion on their FTR paths and result in profits to FTR holders.

 The Commission's order will shift substantial revenue from load to the holders of FTRs and reduce the ability of load to offset congestion.
-If these rules had been in place for the first seven months of the 2016 to 2017 planning period, and ARR/FTR allocations had remained constant, ARR holders would have gone from an offset of 82.3 percent under the current rule, to 77.4 percent under the new rule, a loss of \$43.8 million for the first seven months.
-FTR holders would have received a corresponding windfall and revenues to FTR holder would have exceeded target allocations by \$130.7 million.
+If these rules had been in place for the first 10 months of the 16/17 planning period, and ARR/FTR allocations had remained constant, ARR holders would have gone from an offset of 92.4 percent under the current rule, to 86.3 percent under the new rule, a loss of \$57.5 million for the first 10 months.
+FTR holders would have received a corresponding windfall and revenues to FTR holder would have exceeded target allocations by \$158.1 million.